dillonkearns/dillonkearns.com/content/newsletters/2025-10-03-october-shows.md

 **Monday, October 13** | 7:00-9:00pm
 **SOhO Restaurant & Music Club**

-The following Monday, I'll be playing with the Lunch Break Big Band. our set has some real swingin' tunes!
+The following Monday, I'll be playing with the Lunch Break Big Band.
+Our set has some real swingin' tunes!

 ### Soir Noir at Villa Wine Bar